JuanPacoHernandez/Data_Engineering_Zoomcamp_2023/homeworkWeek2/README.md

 # Q5 Email or Slack notifications

-USING THE SAME DEPLOYMENT FROM Q4 BUT SETTING NEW PARAMETERS FOR green taxi, 2019, april IN THE MAIN FLOW GIVES US

-**SORRY, I COULDN'T COMPLETE THIS QUESTION I PUT ANY ANSWER NOT THE RIGHT ONE**
+CREATE AN AUTOMATION IN PREFECT CLOUD:

+- Automations
+- ADD +
+- Trigger Type: Flow run state
+- NEXT
+- Action Type: Send a notification
+- Block: Add Email block:
+                     - Block name: email-notification-block
+                     - Email: Add the email destination address
+                     - CREATE

+THEN MAKE SURE YOUR ARE LOGIN INTO PREFECT CLOUD

+**prefect cloud login**

+RUN:

+**python3 Q5_web_to_gcs.py**

+THIS SHOWS **514392** ROWS.

 # Q6 Secrets

-THE UI DASHBOARD CREATE A 8 ASTERISKS CHARACTERS AFTER SECRET BLOCK CREATION
+IN THE UI DASHBOARD CREATE A SECRET BLOCK, INTRODUCE A PASSWORD, THEN CREATE.
+AND THE RECENTLY BLOCK WILL THROW 8 ASTERISKS CHARACTERS